webteamfabcoders/pretestplus/README.md

 Follow the above proceddure for the required number of questions. if there no more questions to be added then click on "COMPLETE TEST".

+To delete a Part Click on "DELETE" on the left sidebar.

 ### - Adding a module, deleting a module###

+1. To add a module click on "+ADD MODULE".
+2. Enter the required Module Details such as its name, time limit and the type of test.
+3. Then click on "Save"